workframers/artemis/doc/02_interacting_with_a_view.md

 ```

 Awesome!
 And, if we inspect each of the messages, it should be apparent what
-each message tells us about our query.
+each tells us about our query.

 The first message let's us know that we don't have any data available, and
 that's because our network status is currently `:fetching`, meaning we're
 getting the data.
 You'll also notice that `:in-flight?` is `true` for the first
 message, so we know our query is currently over the wire.
+The second message,
+of course, shows different values for these keys.

-We can use this kind of information to easily render loading indicators, or
+We can use this kind of information per-message to easily render loading
-delay transitions.
-And with that, we arrive at the main design pattern that
+indicators, or delay transitions.
+And with that, we arrive at the main design
-Artemis presents: using a channel to hold stateful, ordered updates on our data
+pattern that Artemis presents: using a channel to hold stateful, ordered
-fetching and manipulation.
-This becomes especially useful when we're querying
+updates on our data fetching and manipulation.
+This becomes especially useful
-multiple sources, such as a local cache and a server, as we'll see later.
+when we're querying multiple sources, such as a local cache and a server, as
+we'll see later.

 For now, let's just use the data to render our planet's name.
 Update our
 component to get the data: